galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 # Introduction

-The study of metabolites in biological samples is routinely defined as metabolomics and provides the capability to investigate metabolism on a global and relatively unbiased scale in comparison to traditional targeted studies focused on specific pathways of metabolism and a small number of metabolites.
-The untargeted approach enables the detection of thousands of metabolites in hypothesis-generating studies and links previously unknown metabolites with biologically important roles.
-There are two major issues in contemporary metabolomics: the first is enormous loads of signal generated during the experiments, and the second is the fact that some metabolites in the studied samples may not be known to us.
+The study of metabolites in biological samples is routinely defined as metabolomics.
+Metabolomics studies based on untargeted mass spectrometry provides the capability to investigate metabolism on a global and relatively unbiased scale in comparison to traditional targeted studies focused on specific pathways of metabolism and a small number of metabolites.
+The untargeted approach enables the detection of thousands of metabolites in hypothesis-generating studies and links previously unknown metabolites with biologically important roles {% cite Patti2012 %}.
+There are two major issues in contemporary mass spectrometry-based metabolomics: the first is enormous loads of signal generated during the experiments, and the second is the fact that some metabolites in the studied samples may not be known to us.
 These obstacles make the task of processing and interpreting the metabolomics data a cumbersome and time-consuming process {% cite Nash2019 %}.

-A lot of packages are available for the analysis of GC-MS or LC-MS data.
-In this tutorial, we focus on open-source solutions integrated within the Galaxy framework.
-In this tutorial, we will learn how to process the data samples and identify the present compounds.
-For demonstration, we use three GC-[EI+] high-resolution mass spectrometry files from seminal plasma samples.
+Many packages are available for the analysis of GC-MS or LC-MS data - for more details see the reviews by {% cite Stanstrup2019 %} and {% cite Misra2021 %}.
+In this tutorial, we focus on open-source solutions integrated within the Galaxy framework, namely **XCMS**, **RAMClustR**, **RIAssigner** and **matchms**.
+In this tutorial, we will learn how to (1) extract features from the raw data using **XCMS** ({% cite Smith2006 %}), (2) deconvolute the detected features into spectra with **RAMClustR** ({% cite broeckling2014ramclust %}), (3) compute retention indices with **RIAssigner** ({% cite hecht2022riassigner %}) and (4) identify the present compounds leveraging spectra and retention indices using **matchms** ({% cite Huber2020 %}).
+For demonstration, we use three GC-[EI+] high-resolution mass spectrometry data files generated from quality control seminal plasma samples.

 > <details-title> Seminal plasma samples </details-title>
 >
-> TBD
+> The seminal plasma samples were analyzed according to the standard operating procedure (SOP) [SOP for metabolite profiling of seminal plasma via GC Orbitrap](https://zenodo.org/record/5734331).
+> The 3 samples used in this training are pooled quality control (QC) samples coming from about ~200 samples.
+The pooled samples were analyzed in a dilution series to test the system suitability and the quality of the assay.
 >
 {: .details}

 To process the data, we use several tools. **XCMS** ({% cite Smith2006 %}) is a general package for untargeted metabolomics profiling.
-It can be used for any type of mass spectrometry acquisition files from low to high resolution, including FT-MS data coupled with a different kind of chromatography (liquid or gas).
-We use it to detect peaks within our samples.
-Once we have detected them, they need to be deconvoluted with a focus on consistency across samples.
+It can be used for any type of mass spectrometry acquisition (centroid and profile) or resolution (from low to high resolution), including FT-MS data coupled with a different kind of chromatography (liquid or gas).
+We use it to detect chromatographic peaks within our samples.
+Once we have detected them, they need to be deconvoluted into spectra representing chemical compounds.
 For that, we use **RAMClustR** ({% cite broeckling2014ramclust %}) tool.
-To normalise the retention time of identified spectra in our sample, we compute the retention index using **RIAssigner** ({% cite hecht2022riassigner %}) by comparing the data to a well-defined list of alkanes.
+To normalise the retention time of deconvoluted spectra in our sample, we compute the retention index using **RIAssigner** ({% cite hecht2022riassigner %}) by comparing the data to a well-defined list of reference compound (commonly alkanes) analyzed on the same GC column.
 Finally, we identify detected spectra by aligning them with a database of known compounds.
-This can be achieved using **matchms** ({% cite Huber2020 %}), resulting in a table of identified compounds weighted by a confidence score.
+This can be achieved using **matchms** ({% cite Huber2020 %}), resulting in a table of identified compounds weighted by a matching score.

 > <agenda-title></agenda-title>
 >